scaleway/terraform-provider-scaleway/docs/data-sources/bloc_snapshot.md

 # scaleway_block_snapshot

-`scaleway_block_snapshot` is used to retrieve information about a Block Storage volume snapshot.
+The `scaleway_block_snapshot` data source is used to retrieve information about a Block Storage volume snapshot.

 Refer to the Block Storage [product documentation](https://www.scaleway.com/en/docs/storage/block/) and [API documentation](https://www.scaleway.com/en/developers/api/block/) for more information.

 ## Retrieve a volume's snapshot

-The following commands allow you to retrieve information about a Block Storage volume snapshot, using several methods:
+The following commands allow you to:

 - retrieve a snapshot specified by its name
 - retrieve a snapshot specified by its name and the ID of the Block Storage volume it is associated with